-Beginning with the data collection for 2018, BLS revised the sample for the CPI to be based on Core Based Statistical Areas (CBSAs).
+Beginning with the data collection for 2018, BLS revised the sample for the

+CPI to be based on Core Based Statistical Areas (CBSAs).
 Previously the sample was based on Metropolitan Statistical Areas (MSAs) as defined in 1998.
 In addition, the population required to be designated a Class A CPI city was increased from 1.5 million to 2.5 million.
 The following major metropolitan areas were eliminated under the new sample design: Pittsburgh PA, Cincinnati-Hamilton OH-KY-IN, Cleveland-Akron OH, Milwaukee-Racine WI, Kansas City MO-KS, and Portland-Salem OR-WA.
-There are now 23 major metropolitan areas (excluding Puerto Rico, which is unchanged) with local CPI data, down from 28 last year (Riverside-San Bernardino has been split off from the Los Angeles survey area).
-This decline has resulted in fewer metropolitan component areas receiving local CPI adjustments, down to 70 metropolitan areas and subareas (HUD Metro FMR Areas) from 124 metropolitan and nonmetropolitan areas.
-There are no longer any nonmetropolitan areas using local CPI inflation factors (except for Puerto Rico).
+With the change in metropolitan area definitions and the designation of Class A cities, the number of CPI cities declined from 28 metropolitan areas to 23 metropolitan areas (Riverside-San Bernardino has been split off from the Los Angeles survey area).
+This decline has resulted in fewer metropolitan component areas receiving local CPI adjustments.
+The 2018 CPI data with new metropolitan area definitions was first used with the FY 2020 AAFs.
+This change did not impact Puerto Rico which applies an island-wide CPI to all metropolitan and nonmetropolitan